pauljoegeorge/m5stickc-mrubyc-template/ble_server/README.md

 - Advertising is forever
 - M5StickC will display message Advertising
 - Once BLE client is connected, M5StickC display message will change from `Advertidsing` to `Paired and Adv.`
-- BLE server has one service and one characteristic `0xFF01`. whenever ble client write `1` (chime notify) to BLE server,  M5StickC will display `CHIME!` on screen.
+- BLE server has one Application Profile service and one characteristic `0xFF01`. whenever ble client write `1` (chime notify) to BLE server,  M5StickC will display `CHIME!` on screen.
 - Use top button (Button B) to stop/restart advertising.

 ## Points to remember